Rapptz/discord.py/docs/api.rst

         See also :attr:`ForumChannel.flags` and :attr:`Thread.flags`

         :type: :class:`ChannelFlags`

+    .. attribute:: user

+        The user that represents the uploader of a soundboard sound.

+        See also :attr:`SoundboardSound.user`

+        :type: Union[:class:`Member`, :class:`User`]

+    .. attribute:: volume

+        The volume of a soundboard sound.

+        See also :attr:`SoundboardSound.volume`

+        :type: :class:`float`

 .. this is currently missing the following keys: reason and application_id I'm not sure how to port these